alexanders89/prime_tables/README.md

 ## Running the tests

-Change into the directory and run Rspec
+In the directory run Rspec

 ```sh
 $ rspec